China installing former security chief as Hong Kong leader - NewsBreak

 China installing former security chief as Hong Kong leader

-HONG KONG — (AP) — China is installing a career security official as the new leader of Hong Kong in the culmination of a sweeping political transformation that has gutted any opposition in the Asian financial center and placed it ever more firmly under Beijing's control.
+China is installing a career security official as the new leader of Hong Kong in the culmination of a sweeping political transformation that has gutted any opposition in the Asian financial center and placed it ever more firmly under Beijing 's control.

 John Lee, formerly the city's No. 2 official, is the only candidate Sunday in what is an election in name only.
 Well over half of the 1,500-member Election Committee that selects the chief executive has already endorsed him and he needs only a simple majority to win.